gbiggs/pykg-config/README.txt

 Package paths
 -------------

-Paths are searched in this order:
+If a hard-coded package search path has been provided (see below), then only that path is searched for .pc files.
+Otherwise, paths are searched in this
+order:

 1. All paths listed in the PKG_CONFIG_PATH environment variable.
 2. All paths listed in the PKG_CONFIG_LIBDIR environment variable, if set.